stellar-deprecated/soroban-token-contract/README.md

 **The code in this repository is deprecated.**

-Looking for the Soroban built-in token contract, see https://soroban.stellar.org/docs/built-in-contracts/token.
+For more information about the Soroban built-in token contract, see https://soroban.stellar.org/docs/built-in-contracts/token.